Kole Calhoun Preview, Player Props: Guardians vs. Tigers

 Kole Calhoun At The Plate

+- Calhoun is hitting .311 with two doubles, a home run and four walks.

-- Calhoun enters this game on a six-game hitting streak.
-Over the course of his last outings, he's hitting .400.
+- Calhoun enters this game on a seven-game hitting streak.
+Over the course of his last outings, he's hitting .350 with one homer.

-- In four games this season, Calhoun has picked up an RBI, with more than one RBI once.
+- Calhoun has driven in a run in five games this year (41.7%), including one multiple-RBI game.

-- He has scored in five games this season (45.5%), but has had no multi-run games.
+- He has scored in six of 12 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.